Spectral Capacity Functional and the Binary-Polyhedral Maximality Conjecture

 Interpretation

-Within this perspective, the Ramanujan property is not the direct maximiser of capacity.
-Its role is instead to act as a spectral consistency condition, preventing pathological spectral compression and protecting the spinorial hierarchy from accidental blow-up.
+The Ramanujan property is not a direct maximiser of spectral capacity.
+Its role is to act as a consistency condition, preventing pathological eigenvalue collapse and keeping the capacity ordering structurally meaningful.

 References